-This is a project that started 7 months ago, one month after we adopted our sweet little pup when we realized she loved nothing more than to lounge on soft fluffy surfaces (I think she would get along quite well with Ashley’s pup from 3 Little Greenwoods), so we ripped out the carpet in our bedroom right before Christmas.
+This is a project that started 7 months ago, one month after we adopted our sweet little pup when we realized she loved nothing more than to lounge on soft fluffy surfaces, so we ripped out the carpet in our bedroom right before Christmas.
 I waited around until I knew what to do.
 It was love at first sight when I saw this picture at Lovely Indeed except I chose an Otomi pattern.
 But, I’m done, I’ll be quiet…let’s do this…the Otomi reveal:

 Two and half cans of Annie Sloan’s Old White, two cans of French Linen, this stencil and almost two jugs of lacquer later it’s done.
 But, you know it wasn’t that simple.
 I started by hand stippling each panel which took half an hour each…12 panels later I decided to try rolling the paint.
 The brush was overkill.
 I finished the rest of the panels in a few hours as opposed to of a couple of weeks worth of hours.

 The “flooring” makes the room appear larger and must I say it’s very Anthro.